thoukydides/homebridge-aeg-robot/README.md

 ## Compatibility

 This plugin has only been tested with a single AEG RX9.2 robot vacuum (model `RX9-2-4ANM`, PNC `900 277 479`, running firmware `43.23`).
-The protocol was reverse-engineered from the the [AEG](https://apps.apple.com/gb/app/aeg/id1599494494) iPhone app (which replaced the [AEG Wellbeing](https://apps.apple.com/gb/app/aeg-wellbeing/id1494284929) app).

 It will probably work with other AEG RX9.2 / Electrolux Pure i9.2 robot vacuums, although some fixes might be required for AEG RX9/RX9.1 / Electrolux Pure i9/i9.1 models.
-Older AEG RX8 / Electrolux Pure i8 robot vacuums are not supported.

 ## Functionality